Randall Mitchell

-Senator the Honourable Randall Mitchell (born 10 January 1979) is a Trinidad and Tobago politician and lawyer who currently serves as the Minister of Tourism, Culture and the Arts since 19 August 2020.
+Randall Mitchell (born 10 January 1979) is a politician and lawyer in Trinidad and Tobago who has served as the Minister of Tourism, Culture and the Arts since 19 August 2020.
+He first entered Parliament as the elected representative for San Fernando East in the 11th Republican Parliament (2015).
 He was appointed a senator in the Trinidad and Tobago Senate on 19 August 2020.
 He is a member of the People's National Movement.

 Mitchell was first elected to represent the San Fernando East constituency on 7 September 2015.
 As a member of the Trinidad and Tobago Parliament and then as a senator with the ruling government, he held a number of ministerial positions.
-He did not contest his seat in the 2020 general election.
+During the 11th Parliament, Mitchell also served as an active member of several committees, such as the Public Accounts Committee; Joint Standing Committees on National Security, Finance and Legal Affairs, and Human Rights and Diversity; Joint Select Committee on the Family and Children Division Bill, 2016; and the Special Select Committee for the Nomination of a Commissioner of Police and Deputy Commissioner of Police.

 Early life

 Mitchell was born in San Fernando, Trinidad and Tobago on 10 January 1978.
 His parents raised him with his three brothers in Cocoyea, a neighborhood within San Fernando.